kashadeveloper/NotAdaptiveLanding/README.md

 # NotAdaptiveLanding

-I forgot what is adaptive layout in this project, lmao
+I forgot what is adaptive layout in this project :D